-Britain's Johnson Hails New Brexit Deal With EU
+Britain's Boris Johnson Hails New Brexit Deal With EU As Deadline Looms

 British Prime Minister Boris Johnson says he has reached an agreement with the European Union on a new Brexit deal that would allow the EU to continue collecting value-added tax from Northern Ireland and allow special treatment for certain goods going over the Irish border.